Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

 </div>

 ### Data Split
-There are two data-splitting schemes that will be used for two different models as follows:
+Two data-splitting schemes will be used for two different models as follows:
 1. `TEST_SIZE_1 = 0.1`.
 The data will be split into 90% `data_train`, 5% `data_validation`, and 5% `data_test`.
 2. `TEST_SIZE_2 = 0.2`.
 The data will be split into 80% `data_train`, 10% `data_validation`, and 10% `data_test`.

+---
 ## Modeling
 The parameters for each model are set as follows:
 | Parameter | Model 1 | Model 2 |